frontside-folio/stripes-form/README.md

 This option will cause the navigation prompt to include a "Save Data" option which will remotely submit the form.
 This will only result in a persistence of the form data if persistence of the form's data is triggered by a form submission.

-    {scrollToError: [true *defaults to false]}
+    {scrollToError: [false *defaults to true]}

-This option will cause Stripes Form to scroll to the topmost validation error after submitting a form.
+This option will cause Stripes Form to scroll to the topmost validation error on form submission.
+Scrolling is enabled by default, and could be turned-off by setting it to false.